CoolBeansProgramming/Bellabeat-Case-Study/README.md

 ![Steps by Day](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/Images/Total%20steps%20by%20day.png?raw=true "Steps by Day")

 Users took the most steps on Sundays and the least number of steps on Fridays.
 As all the values are fairly high, the marketing team can conclude that users value the step feature of health fitness devices.
 They could also assume that the feature will be very useful for Bellabeat customers.
-To encourage users to continue being physical active throughout the day, the marketing team could send notifications to users Thursday evenings and Friday and Saturday mornings.

 ![Fairly Active Minutes by Day](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/Images/Minutes%20of%20moderate%20activity%20per%20day.png?raw=true "Fairly Active Minutes by Day")